Thank You for Coming: Plot

 The film follows Kanika Kapoor on a quest for love and sexual pleasure.
-Kanika, a 32-year-old single woman, lives with her mother, Dr. Bina Kapoor, and her grand mother, Kishori Kapoor.
+Kanika, a 32-year-old single woman, lives with her mother, Dr. Bina Kapoor, and her grandmother, Kishori Kapoor.
 She has affairs with a college friend, a professor and later with Rahul.
 Despite trying hard she has never had an orgasm.
 After every break up and at her birthdays, when she is very depressed for being alone, she is cheered up by her best friends Pallavi Khanna and Tina Das.

-At her 32nd birthday she has a dream where she has died upon waking she has an epiphany and decides to marry Jeevan Anand, a businessman, who has been courting her for long time however they have never been physical.
+On her 32nd birthday she has a dream where she has died; upon waking she has an epiphany and decides to marry Jeevan Anand, a businessman, who has been courting her for a long time; however, they have never been physical.
 Her mother and friends warn her about the shy and naive Jeevan Anand.
-But given her mother didn’t marry her father and raised her as single mother, Kanika is terrified of being alone and facing society.
+But given her mother didn’t marry her father and raised her as a single mother, Kanika is terrified of being alone and facing society.
 Waking up next morning after her engagement ceremony, she has a vague recollection of having an orgasm the night before but she could not recall who it was.
 All three friends go to investigate who Kanika slept with.

-They visit Jeevan Anand and Professor, and later are called by Rahul who appears as a drag queen and tells Kanika encouraged him to be himself.
-While none of her old fling were with her the night before, her old rival schoolmate tells her that she saw, Karan, Pallavi's husband, leaving Kanika's room in hotel.
+They visit Jeevan Anand and Professor, and later are called to Gurgaon by Rahul who appears as a drag queen and tells Kanika that he was encouraged to be himself.
+While none of her old flings were with her the night before, her old rivals from school tells her that she saw Karan, Pallavi's husband, leaving Kanika's room in the hotel.
 Kanika is devastated and drives back with flashes of the night with Karan.
-She gets a call from Rabeya Das, Tina's daughter, (whom she earlier advised men are users and to wait to lose her virginity) Rabeya's boyfriend made a video of their sex and released it on the Internet with it going viral.
 Kanika has a minor accident after which she breaks her engagement off with Jeevan.
+While on the train heading home, she gets a call from Rabeya, Tina's daughter, (whom she earlier advised men are users and to wait to lose her virginity); Rabeya's boyfriend made a video of them having sex and released it on the Internet with it going viral.

 As she arrives home, she is attacked by Pallavi who accuses Kanika of sleeping with her husband and Tina fights with Kanika for giving bad advice to her daughter Rabeya but is rescued and consoled by her mother and grandmother.
 After a long talk with her mother, Kanika recalls the night.
 Karan had tucked a drunken Kanika in bed and left, after which she masturbates and gets orgasm.
-She runs off to Rabeya's school where she is preparing for a public apology.
-Kanika get the mic and encourages women to not be ashamed of their sexual desires.
+She runs off to Rabeya's school where Rabeya is now preparing for a public apology instead of the graduation speech she was supposed to give.
+Kanika rushes the stage, grabs the mic and encourages women to not be ashamed of their sexual desires.
 Rabeya follows and refuses to apologise.
 Pallavi also realizes her mistake and all three friends make up.

 The movie ends with Kanika being single and happy.